Maiduguri Bomb Blasts: Police Confirm 54 Deaths, 90 Injured

 The police monday confirmed that 54 persons were killed in last Sunday’s multiple bomb attacks in some parts of Maiduguri, the Borno State capital.

-The state Police Public Relations Officer (PPRO), Emmanuel Isuku, also
+The state Police Public Relations Officer (PPRO), Emmanuel Isuku, also revealed on phone to journalists that 90 persons were injured.

 The residents of the troubled town were thrown into apprehension last Sunday evening when bomb explosions were heard, a sound which re-echoed all over the town.